OneMoreSummer/academic-kickstart/content/post/how-rae-affects-a-county-career/index.md

 As a result Q3/Q4 players go on to make up a higher proportion of players during their peak years.

 Q1/Q2 players however seem to have some longevity with an uptick in 30+ year old players.

+The affects of RAE are generally thought to dissipate before U19s and Senior cricket.
+This analysis seems to question this idea and that the knock on affects of CAG, EPP, Academy & Young Lions over representation of Q1/Q2 lasts for quite a number of years.